-9.1.2 Crossings including but not limited to bridges, culverts, pipelines, channel enclosures of less than 20 metres (66 feet) and causeways may be permitted to be constructed, replaced or upgraded in accordance with the policies in Sections 7.1.2-7.1.3 - General Policies and Sections 8.1.16-8.1.17 and/or Section 8.2.21 where appropriate, and provided that all feasible alternative sites and alignments have been considered through an Environmental Assessment supported by the GRCA or through site-specific studies, whichever is applicable based on the scale and scope of the project,27 and where it can be demonstrated that:

-- a) crossings avoid any bends in the watercourse to the extent practical, - b) crossings are located to take advantage of existing impacted or open areas on the channel bank or valley slope, wherever possible, - c) crossing structures avoid the Riverine Erosion Hazard in order to accommodate natural watercourse movement, wherever possible, - d) the risk of flood damage to upstream or downstream properties is reduced through site and infrastructure design, wherever possible, - e) there is no inhibition of fish passage, - f) where unavoidable, intrusions on significant natural features or hydrologic or ecological functions are minimized and it can be demonstrated that best management practices including site and infrastructure design and appropriate remedial measures will adequately restore and enhance features and functions. - g) physical realignments or alterations to the river, creek, stream or watercourse channel associated with a new crossing are avoided or are in accordance with the policies in Section 9.1.16, and - h) maintenance requirements are minimized.
+- 8.9.2 Crossings including but not limited to bridges, culverts, pipelines, channel enclosures of less than 20 metres (66 feet) and causeways may be permitted to be constructed, replaced or upgraded in accordance with the policies in Sections 7.1.2-7.1.3 General Policies and Sections 8.1.16 8.1.17 and Section 8.2.20 where appropriate, and provided that all feasible alternative sites and alignments have been considered through an Environmental Assessment supported by the GRCA or through site-specific studies, whichever is applicable based on the scale and scope of the project and where it can be demonstrated that: - a) crossings avoid any bends in the watercourse to the extent practical, - b) crossings are located to take advantage of existing impacted or open areas on the channel bank or valley slope, wherever possible, - c) crossing structures avoid the Riverine Erosion Hazard in order to accommodate natural watercourse movement, wherever possible, - d) the risk of flood damage to upstream or downstream properties is reduced through site and infrastructure design, wherever possible, - e) where unavoidable, intrusions on watercourses and their hydrologic functions and morphology are minimized, and it can be demonstrated that best management practices including site and infrastructure design and appropriate remedial measures will adequately restore and enhance features and functions. - f) physical realignments or alterations to the river, creek, stream or watercourse channel associated with a new crossing are avoided or are in accordance with the policies in Section 9.1.16, and - g) maintenance requirements are minimized.